harrisonpage/draft/README.md

 # Draft

-A bare-bones blog generator, nothing more.
-Inspired by [ʕ•ᴥ•ʔ Bear](https://github.com/HermanMartinus/bearblog/).
+A bare-bones static site and blog generator, nothing more.

 Entirely configured with command-line arguments.
 Given a series of templates, convert Markdown to HTML files.